-The District Court does not automatically check to see that tribunal orders have been complied with.
-To start court enforcement action, the successful party should contact the Collections Unit at the local District Court (or, in smaller District Courts, they should contact the civil enforcement staff).
+The District Court does not automatically check to see that Tribunal orders have been followed.
+To enforce the order through the District Court, you should contact the Collections Unit at the local District Court (or, in smaller District Courts, contact the civil enforcement staff).

-Because the enforcement relates to a private or civil matter, the successful party is responsible for making sure the court enforcement action moves forward.
-The successful party will need to:
+If you are the successful party, you are responsible for making sure the court enforcement action moves forward.
+You’ll need to:

 - Give the court information about where the other party can be served with court documents.
 If you are asking the court to seize the other party’s property, you must also give them information about that property.

-Note: In any discussion with court staff, you will need to quote the Disputes Tribunal (DT) reference number.
+Note: When speaking with court staff, you will need to quote the Disputes Tribunal (DT) reference number.

 Is there a time limit for taking court enforcement action?

-Yes.
-The court can only enforce a judgment or order within six years of the judgment or order being made, unless the liable party has made some payment into the court within the previous 12 months or the court gives leave for action to be taken outside this time frame.
+The court can only enforce a judgment or order within six years of the judgment or order being made.

-- a financial assessment hearing (formerly called an “order for examination”), or
+- a financial assessment hearing (this used to be called an “order for examination”), or

-- a warrant to seize property (formerly called a “distress warrant”).
+- a warrant to seize property (this used to be called a “distress warrant”).

 Financial assessment hearings

-You can apply to the court for it to hold a financial assessment hearing – this is often used as a first step to establish a debtor’s financial situation and whether they’re able to pay the debt.
-The court can order the debt to be paid off by instalments or make another kind of enforcement order.
-(An order to attend a financial assessment hearing was formerly called an “order for examination”.)
+You can apply to the court for it to hold a financial assessment hearing.
+This is often used as a first step to establish the other side’s financial situation and whether they’re able to pay the debt.

-- arrange for the debt to be paid back in instalments, or
+- order the debt to be paid off by instalments

-- ordering that assets belonging to the party will be sold to meet the debt (see “Warrants to seize property” below), or
+- order that property belonging to the other side will be sold to meet the debt (see below).

 Warrants to seize property

-The bailiff or collections officer can only take things that are owned by the unsuccessful party and it is up to the successful party to clearly identify those things.
-For example, if the successful party identifies a car registered in the debtor’s name, they should first check the Personal Property Securities Register to see if a finance company has a security interest in the car – this would mean the car isn’t fully “owned” by the individual.
+The bailiff or collections officer can only take things that are owned by the individual, and it is up to you to clearly identify those things.
+For example, if you think a car is registered in the debtor’s name, you should check the Personal Property Securities Register to see if a finance company has a security interest in the car – this would mean the car isn’t fully “owned” by the individual.